cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

-CDAP provides two application templates |---| the ETL templates **ETLBatch** and **ETLRealtime** |---| which are used to create adapters that perform ETL in either batch and realtime.
+CDAP provides two application templates |---| the ETL templates **ETLBatch** and **ETLRealtime** |---| which are used to create adapters that perform ETL in either batch and real time.
 The  *ETLBatch* and *ETLRealtime* templates consist of a variety of sources, transformations and sinks that are packaged together.

-The batch sources can write to any batch sinks that are available and realtime sources can write to any realtime sinks.
+The batch sources can write to any batch sinks that are available and real time sources can write to any real time sinks.
 Transformations work with either sinks or sources.

 This lists the available sources, sinks and transformations (transforms):